discordrb/discordrb/README.md

 ## Installation

-### Linux / macOS

 Using [Bundler](http://bundler.io/#getting-started), you can add discordrb to your Gemfile:

     gem 'discordrb'

 And then install via `bundle install`.

+Run the [ping example](https://github.com/meew0/discordrb/blob/master/examples/ping.rb) to verify that the installation works (make sure to replace the token and client ID in there with your bots'!):

+    ruby ping.rb

+Alternatively, while Bundler is the recommended option, you can also install discordrb without it.

+### Linux / macOS

+    gem install discordrb

 ### Windows

-On Windows, to install discordrb, run this in a shell **(make sure you have the DevKit installed!
-See the [Dependencies](https://github.com/meew0/discordrb#dependencies) section)**:
+> **Make sure you have the DevKit installed!
+See the [Dependencies](https://github.com/meew0/discordrb#dependencies) section)**

     gem install discordrb --platform=ruby

-Run the [ping example](https://github.com/meew0/discordrb/blob/master/examples/ping.rb) to verify that the installation works (make sure to replace the username and password in there with your own or your bots'!):

-    ruby ping.rb

 #### Troubleshooting